ruthmichaela/ruts/content/blog/2020-05-29_biblical-rains/index.md

 date: 2020-05-29
 author: Ruth Reyer
 resources:
-- name: header
+- src: biblical-rains-1.jpg
+  title: Closeup of slugs on lettuce
-  src: shakti-1.png
+- src: biblical-rains-2.jpg
-  title: woman in river
+  title: Slugs on lettuce
 ---

 As my memory serves me, May is always pretty rainy.
 Two years ago as my husband and I were planning for our early June, outdoor wedding I remember getting to the end of May after nearly 30 days straight rainshowers and wondering if I'd made a mistake not planning for anything but the perfect sunny day.
 As luck would have it, our wedding was the first day in more than a month the rain passed over.
 We said our vows out in the pasture, under the most welcome sun rays I can ever remember.